bmartins95/MyAdAgency/README.md

-# My Add Agency App
+# My Ad Agency App

 This is a Django web application with Celery integrated for asynchronous task management.
 The project includes periodic tasks using Celery Beat and results stored in the Django database.